TWO BRIGHT IDEAS TO TRY!

 first technique, monoprinting.
 I usually roll

-water-based printing ink onto a sheet of
+water-based printing ink onto a sheet of Plexiglas and draw or scrape designs directly

 on that surface.
 I used rubber tips and many